OctopusDeploy/docs/docs/getting-started/best-practices/worker-configuration.md

 - Dynamic workers and built-in workers are limited to the software installed on the host servers.
 This includes specific software.
 Upgrading to a newer version results in a "big bang" change in your CI/CD pipeline which increases risk.
 - The IP address assigned to dynamic workers will change at least once an hour and at most once every 72 hours.
 - Dynamic workers are assigned to an entire instance, not just a space.
 We have seen cases where a deployment blocks on one space blocks a deployment on another space because they both used the same dynamic worker.
+- There is only one dynamic worker per pool.
+Workers have some blocking tasks (install Calamari and downloading a package).
+If a process needs to acquire a mutex for that blocking task it has to wait until other tasks are done.

 ## Workers for Octopus at Scale